klaviyo/klaviyo-react-native-sdk/README.md

 [public API key](https://help.klaviyo.com/hc/en-us/articles/115005062267#difference-between-public-and-private-api-keys1)
 for your Klaviyo account, also known as your Site ID.

-Initialization can either be done from your app's React native code or native code, and must occur before any other SDK methods can be invoked so that Klaviyo SDK can track profiles, events and push tokens towards your company.
+Initialization can either be done from your app's React native or native code, and must occur before any other SDK methods can be invoked so that Klaviyo SDK can track profiles, events and push tokens towards your company.

-The decision to initialize the SDK from the React Native code or the native code depends on your app's architecture and familiarity with native code.
+The decision to initialize the SDK from the React Native or the native code depends on your app's architecture.

 Finally, the SDK initialization needs to be done just once either in your react native or native code.
 It's not required to initialize the SDK in both places.

 ### React Native Initialization

-> ℹ️ One caveat to initializing the SDK from React Native is that this call should happen before another call to Klaviyo SDKs
+> ℹ️ A caveat to initializing the SDK from React Native is that this call should happen before any another calls to Klaviyo SDKs
-> either from your react native or native code.
+> either from your React native or native code.

+Below is an example of how to initialize the SDK from your React Native code:

 ```typescript
 import { Klaviyo } from 'klaviyo-react-native-sdk';